Dr. Patricia L. Rogers, Provost/Vice President for Academic Affairs

 Policy Changes: Administrative and committee actions may change policies that affect students at any time.
 Students are responsible for complying with changes as they are reported either in the student newspaper (the Winonan) or in announcements posted in the Warrior Hub (Maxwell Hall) or on the University’s website.

-The colleges within the university that offer graduate programs are the College of Education, College of Liberal Arts, College of Nursing and Health Sciences, and College of Science & Engineering.
-In addition to the Master of Science, Master of Arts, Specialist degree, Doctor of Nursing Practice, and Professional Science Master’s degree, various advanced licensure and certificate programs are available.
+The colleges within the university that offer graduate programs are the College of Education, College of Liberal Arts and College of Nursing and Health Sciences.
+In addition to the Master of Science, Master of Arts, and Specialist degree, and Doctor of Nursing Practice degree, various advanced licensure programs are available.
 Each graduate student is responsible for complying with the regulations for admission, registration, completion of candidacy/program forms, program requirements, graduation requirements, and all other deadlines and stipulations applying to graduate study.
 The University catalog in effect at the time of approval of the Application for Admission to Candidacy governs student program and degree requirements.
 Deadlines applying to graduate students are specified in the academic calendar.

 Undergraduate Students in Graduate Courses

 Undergraduate students who need twelve or fewer semester credits to complete baccalaureate degree requirements may request permission from the Director of Graduate Studies to take 500 level courses for graduate credit to complete a regular course load during the semester of graduation.

 Undergraduate students may not enroll in courses at the 600 level or 700 level.
 These 500 level course credits will not apply toward undergraduate degree requirements, but will apply to graduate program requirements if within time limit regulations.
 Exceptions may be granted for special departmental programs.